elfi-dev/elfi/docs/developer/architecture.rst

 representation contains everything that is needed to generate data, but is separate from e.g. the inference methods or the data storages.
 This information is aimed for developers and is not essential for using ELFI.
-We assume the reader is quite familiar with Python and has perhaps already read some of its source code.
+We assume the reader is quite familiar with Python and has perhaps already read some of ELFI's source code.

 The low level representation of the generative model is a `networkx.DiGraph` with nodes represented as Python dictionaries that are called node state dictionaries.
 This